sanishmaharjan/PatientCare-Assistant/docs/document-upload.md

 3. Saving processed chunks as JSON files
 4. Generating embeddings using OpenAI's embedding model
 5. Storing embeddings in ChromaDB vector database

+## API Models

+The application uses Pydantic models for request and response validation:

+### Document Models

+- **DocumentInfo**: Contains information about a document in the system, including filename, date added, size, type, and processing status.
+- **DocumentListResponse**: Response model for the `/documents` endpoint, containing a list of `DocumentInfo` objects.

+### Sample Data Models

+- **SampleFileInfo**: Contains information about a sample data file, including filename, size, and type.
+- **SampleDataResponse**: Response model for the `/documents/sample-data` endpoint, containing a list of `SampleFileInfo` objects.

+### Processing Models

+- **ProcessingResponse**: Response model for document processing operations, including success status, message, and list of processed files.

 ## Error Handling